corda/corda-docs/content/en/docs/corda-enterprise/4.5/performance-testing/introduction.md

 instances.

-### Performance Test CorDapp
+### Performance Test CorDapps

-The performance test suite contains a performance test CorDapp (`perftest-cordapp.jar`) that is roughly modelled on the finance CorDapp shipped with Corda Enterprise.
-It contains a number of flows that issue tokens, and pay them to other parties.
-There are flows that e.g. issue and pay tokens with or without using coin selection, or create arbitrary numbers of change output or coin input states to test the behaviour of the system when using various transaction sizes and shapes.
+The performance test suite contains two CorDapps that can be used for performance testing:
+*  A performance test CorDapp called `perftest-cordapp.jar`, which is roughly modelled on the finance CorDapp shipped with Corda Enterprise.
+It contains a number of flows that issue tokens and pay these to other parties.
+For example, there are flows that issue and pay tokens with or without using coin selection, or others that create arbitrary numbers of change output or coin input states to test the behaviour of the system when using various transaction sizes and shapes.
+* A performance test CorDapp called `settlement-perftest-cordapp`, which models a digital asset exchange, where assets can be issued to nodes, transferred bilaterally between them, and exchanged in batch via atomic swap transactions.
+This CorDapp can be used to exercise scenarios of flows running across multiple nodes.

 ### Basic Performance Test Set-Up